BlackSamael/BlackSamael/README.md

 - I love playing Action-Adventure story based games.
 - When I'm not coding, you can find me watching anime or reading manga/manhwa.

 Thanks for checking out my profile!
-Feel free to explore my projects and reach out if you'd like to collaborate.
+Feel free to explore my projects..